 What takes you closer to a conversion?
 How long will it take to convince a prospect to make a purchase?
 Is your sales funnel optimized?
 All these questions and more can be answered if you have an understanding of your sales cycle.

 Sales cycle management is an important activity in this regard.
-Knowing how to make your prospects arrive at a decision sooner could do wonders to your conversion rates and revenue.
+Knowing how to make your prospects arrive at a decision sooner could do wonders for your conversion rates and revenue.

 This article aims at helping you understand the sales cycle better and share actionable tips on better management.

 What Is a Sales Cycle?